-The Cancer Imaging Program (CIP) Fellowship at Dana-Farber Cancer Institute provides extensive training for radiologists and nuclear medicine physicians in body imaging including MRI, CT, PET/CT, and US in adult patients with cancer.
+The Cancer Imaging Program (CIP) Fellowship at Dana-Farber Cancer Institute provides extensive experience in body imaging including MRI, CT, PET/CT, and US in adult patients with cancer.
 Dana-Farber Cancer Institute (DFCI) is a Harvard Medical School Teaching affiliate and provides adult clinical care jointly with Brigham and Women’s Hospital.

 Depending on chosen track (General cancer imaging or PET-CT); 80% time will be spent reading cancer imaging studies with our CT, MR, U/S, or PET-CT.

 Approximately 20% of the fellow’s time can be dedicated to research assuming that a detailed research project outline has been presented and approved by an attending radiologist as the project mentor.
 Research milestone schedules are clearly articulated and research progress is closely monitored.

 Four weeks of the CIP fellowship is designated elective time.
 Elective time may be spent on approved research projects, or in other radiology disciplines elsewhere.

 On-call responsibilities consist of weekend day coverage.